A look inside Kanye West's 'Famous' exhibition

 All 12 bodies lay across a bed, softly expanding and contracting to a score of heavy, peaceful breathing.

 When the sculptures were first revealed in West's music video, an aerial camera panned slowly over each body, from left to right.
-The mysterious rainbow of fleshtones revealed itself as a procession of major cultural icons: George W. Bush, Anna Wintour, Donald Trump, Rihanna, Chris Brown, Taylor Swift, Kanye West, his wife Kim Kardashian West, Ray J (an ex-boyfriend of Kim Kardashian West), Amber Rose (an ex-girlfriend of West), Caitlin Jenner, and Bill Cosby.
+The mysterious rainbow of fleshtones revealed itself as a procession of major cultural icons: George W. Bush, Anna Wintour, Donald Trump, Rihanna, Chris Brown, Taylor Swift, West, his wife Kim Kardashian West, Ray J (an ex-boyfriend of Kardashian West), Amber Rose (an ex-girlfriend of West), Caitlin Jenner, and Bill Cosby.

 Entangled and haphazardly covered in a set of white sheets, the piece borrows its composition from artist Vincent Desiderio's painting, "Sleep," which similarly depicts a row of nude, but unknown, sleepers.